-"If I didn't know better, I would say this was planned."
+“If I didn’t know better, I would say a certain joint friend planned this.”

-"I know Sybil well.
-I assure you, it was absolutely planned."
+“I know Sybil well.
+I assure you, she did.”

 “Ah.
 I see.
 Well, can’t say I’m disappointed.”

-Frank pulled my chair out, waited for me to be seated, and then sat in the chair to the right of me.
+Frank pulled my chair out, waited for me to sit, and then sat in the chair to the right of me.

 “So, what do you think of the rumors going around?
 Should I butter up to Anthony, just in case he becomes our next mayor?”